-Dr. Ibrahim also serves as the co-chair of The B Team’s Governance and Transparency initiative, advancing work around ending anonymous companies, promoting open contracting, protecting civic rights and developing responsible corporate tax practice.
+Dr. Ibrahim also serves as the co-chair of The B Team’s Governance Working Group, advancing work around ending anonymous companies, promoting open contracting, protecting civic rights and developing responsible corporate tax practice.
 Dr. Ibrahim was key in helping shape The B Team’s Responsible Tax Principles.
 “To build a fairer, more sustainable future, we must learn from the lessons of the past,” he said, “Clear, responsible tax policies are the place to start, and companies are the ones to lead.”

 What inspires you?

 I am inspired by human solidarity in all forms.

 Which B Team cause are you motivated by most, and how is your organization helping to lead on the issue?

 The initiative to improve governance and transparency.
 For the past 11 years, I’ve been focused on improving governance and leadership in Africa through my Foundation.

 What convinced you to take on this challenge?
 Why do you believe that it cannot be achieved without business engagement and leadership?